Sophora flavescens

-Sophora flavescens, the shrubby sophora, is a species of plant in the genus Sophora of the family Fabaceae.
-This genus contains about 52 species.
-It mainly occurs in India, Japan, Korea and Russia.
+Sophora flavescens, the shrubby sophora, is a species of plant in the family Fabaceae.
+It is native to a wide area of East Asia.

 Description

 Sophora flavescens can grow to a height of 2 m.
 Its stem is marked with stripes and covered in soft hairs when young.
-The leaves are usually 20-25 cm long, with lanceolate stipules and 13-25 elliptic, ovate, or lanceolate leaflets.
+The leaves are usually 20–25 cm long, with lanceolate stipules and 13–25 elliptic, ovate, or lanceolate leaflets.
 The plant produces terminal racemes measuring 15-25 cm, with numerous flowers spaced widely apart.
 The flowers have slender pedicels and linear bracts with white, pale yellow, purple-red, or red spoon-shaped petals.
 It blooms from June to August and fruits from July to October.

 Distribution

-Sophora flavescens is native to China and can be found in all provinces in China.
-It can be also found in India, Japan, Korea and the Russian Far East.
-It mainly grows on mountainous slopes, sandy grassland inclines, shrub forests, or around the fields, typically at elevations below 1500 meters.
+Sophora flavescens is native to China, Mongolia, Taiwan, Japan, Korea, and the Russian Far East.
+It mainly grows on mountainous slopes, sandy grassland inclines, shrub forests, or around the fields, typically at elevations below 1500 m.